-Health care professionals may not have the opportunity to benefit from employer pension plans and, instead, are responsible for accumulating their own retirement savings.
+Health care professionals may not have the opportunity to benefit from a typical employer pension plan and, instead, are responsible for accumulating their own retirement savings.
 A common strategy employed by incorporated health care professionals involves the accumulation of wealth by retaining funds within their corporation.
-However, there have been recent changes to the taxation of passive income (ie: investment income) earned inside private corporations which may potentially reduce accessibility to the small business tax rate.
+However, there have been recent changes to the taxation of passive investment income earned inside private corporations which may potentially reduce accessibility to the small business tax rate.
 Therefore, these changes have limited the amount that can be accumulated in a corporation at preferential tax rates.
 Incorporated health care professionals may wish to consider an Individual Pension Plan (IPP) - a retirement savings plan that can provide additional opportunities to minimize the overall tax liability.

-An IPP is similar to a typical employer sponsored pension plan except that it is typically created for one key employee, not a group of employees.
+An IPP is an employer-sponsored pension plan that it is typically created for one key employee, not a group of employees.
 There are two factors relevant in determining IPP contributions: age of the employee and the amount and method of compensation.
 Consequently, IPPs are most appealing when the combination of these factors allow for contributions that exceed the Registered Retirement Savings Plan (RRSP) contribution limit.
 An individual's RRSP contribution limit is generally 18% of the previous year's earned income, subject to an annual maximum.
-For 2019, the maximum is \$26,500 which is 18% of \$147,500.
-For individuals who have earned income equal to or greater than \$147,500, they will be limited to the annual maximum RRSP contribution limit.
-Therefore, when the professional is over the age of 40 and is limited by the annual maximum RRSP contribution limit, an IPP may be advantageous.
+For 2020, the maximum is \$27,230 which is 18% of \$151,278.
+For individuals who have earned income equal to or greater than \$151,278, they will be limited to the annual maximum RRSP contribution limit.
+Therefore, when the professional has a more mature practice (i.e. over age 40), and is limited by the annual maximum RRSP contribution limit, an IPP may be advantageous.